 - Ample Cushioning – You need plenty of cushioning, especially in the midsole, to reduce the impact on your feet and a comfortable cushioned insole.

 - Neutral Arch and High Arch Support – Peroneal Tendinitis is likewise more prone to affect individuals with high arch types.
-Higher arch support and neutral shoe models are advised for the condition itself.
+Higher-arch support and neutral shoe models are advised for this condition.

 - Ankle Support – Look for dress shoes with a padded collar and a secure heel fit or longer length that protects your ankles and prevents excessive motion.